DevFaded/AI-Text-Captcha-Solver/README.md

 ## Configuration

-Edit the script to include your API key by replacing the placeholder:
+Edit the code to include your API key by replacing the placeholder:

 ```python
 client = genai.Client(api_key="key")